 Red Giant is a space-themed shoot-'em-up game created in Unity3D and using C#.
 The theme of the game is growth; throughout the experience, the player's ship will grow from a pod into the Red Giant.
 Eventually, the player will be able to take on—and defeat—planet-sized enemies.

 Puppy's Pen is an educational game written in Python using Pygame and Gtk and targeted towards 4th grade students interested in learning how to calculate basic perimeter and area.
 The game consists of procedurally-generated puzzles which can be solved by drawing rectangles on a grid of increasing size.
 Each puzzle represents a situation where the owner of a puppy must create a pen so that the puppy has space to romp and frolic outdoors.

 Physical Therapy Garden Game is a Microsoft Kinect-based minigame in Unity for use in physical therapy.
 The idea of the ongoing Ithaca College research project is to increase quality of exercises done by physical therapy patients outside the therapist's office by creating an entertaining posture evaluation environment in the home.

 As a Junior Developer at Dig-It!
-Games, I am assisting in the design and development of educational and commercial video games for mobile and web platforms.
-Projects span a variety of genres, including puzzle, casual, and educational.
-I also work on sound design for all the studio's games.
+Games, I assisted with the design and development of educational and commercial video games for mobile and web platforms.
+Projects spanned a variety of genres, including puzzle, casual, and educational.
+I also worked on sound design for all the studio's games.

 As a Student Researcher at RIT's Center for MAGIC, I oversaw the production of a video tutorial and trailer for a digital card game based on the 12th-century writings of Maimonides, a Jewish philosopher and legal scholar.
 I also worked with the Unreal Engine 4 development team in a similar capacity.
 My duties included task management, scheduling, and personnel management.